TheArturthur/CoppermindScraper/Cosmere/Marsh.md

 Marsh is a dog person, but neutral towards cats.
 Marsh was originally going to be the team's Smoker, with [[Clubs\|Clubs]] being the team's Seeker.
 They were swapped before Brandon started writing The Final Empire.
 Marsh has made a grilled cheese before, although would call it a croquette.
+If Marsh wanted to bond a spren, he could without too much trouble.
+He could also fit into several orders, "depending on how things go with him".

 https://coppermind.net/wiki/Marsh